EHR for Small Practices: 10 Best Solutions and Benefits They Bring

 Key Benefits of EHR for Small Practices

-1. Facilitation of Remote Monitoring and Chronic Disease Management
+1. Facilitated Remote Monitoring and Chronic Disease Management

 3. Environmental Impact and Sustainability